 You can experience symptoms of seasonal allergies, such as itchy eyes, watery nose, and a stuffy head without actually having allergies.
 This condition is called nonallergic rhinitis.

-According to the Asthma and Allergy Foundation of America (AAFA), this condition affects almost 20 million Americans.
+According to the journal Allergy, Asthma & Immunology Research, it affects almost 20 million Americans.

 The symptoms of nonallergic rhinitis are similar to those of an allergic reaction.
 But instead of being caused by ragweed, grass, tree pollen, or another typical allergen, nonallergic rhinitis is caused by strong odors, certain foods, stress, changes in the weather, or even dry air.